thatGuyAnes/anes.notes.io/docs/notes/functional_with_reamda.md

 ### Point-Free

-In `doubleNumbers = map(double)` we didn't pass a number parameter to the map function. neither when we called it with `numbers`.
+In `doubleNumbers = map(double)` we didn't pass a number parameter to the map function.
+Neither when we called it with `numbers`.
 These functions don't say the data they're operating on (`number`).

-Where functions don't show their arguments!!!
+That's referred to as "**Point-free**"; data not visible; Where functions don't show their arguments!!!

 This _style_ is called **Point-Free** enabled by HOFs and currying.